astrorafael/pluginscor/README.md

 # pluginscor
-Audine and LX200 plugins for indicor INDI server
+Variopus plugins as COR virtual devices.
+Currently, only Audine CCD and LX200 telescope are implemented.